hpe-dev-incubator/hpe-dev-portal/content/blog/highlighting-key-features-of-hpe-ezmeral-runtime-enterprise-release-5-4.md

 ---
-title: Highlighting Key Features of HPE Ezmeral Runtime Enterprise Release 5.4
+title: Highlighting key features of HPE Ezmeral Runtime Enterprise Release 5.4
 date: 2022-03-31T18:18:53.021Z
 author: Srikanth Venkata Seshu
 authorimage: /img/Avatar1.svg
 ---
 It’s a cliché to say that data is an important asset to organizations.
 Organizations of all sizes are looking at data as a strategic asset to help them create a digital advantage.
 From delivering frictionless customer experiences and fraud detection, to accelerating breakthrough innovations in healthcare and personal medicine, enterprises are moving into the digital economy very rapidly.
 Data-first artificial intelligence (AI) and machine learning (ML) initiatives are seen as a strategic enabler and a top investment priority for these organizations.
-Yet, 80-85% of Enterprises  find it difficult to move their AI/ML initiatives beyond the experimentation stage and thus fail to deliver any meaningful business outcomes.
+Yet, 80-85% of Enterprises* find it difficult to move their AI/ML initiatives beyond the experimentation stage and thus fail to deliver any meaningful business outcomes.

+###### \* Gartner: Don't Stumble at the Last Mile: Leveraging MLOps and DataOps to Operationalize ML and AI

 ## Common operational challenges